JuliaMolSim/Molly.jl/docs/src/docs.md

 ## GPU acceleration

-To run simulations on the GPU you will need to have a CUDA-compatible device and to have [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) installed.
+To run simulations on the GPU you will need to have a CUDA-compatible device.
+[CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) is used to run on the device.
 Simulation setup is similar to above, but with the coordinates, velocities and atoms moved to the GPU.
 This example also shows setting up a simulation to run with `Float32`, which gives better performance on GPUs.
 Of course, you will need to determine whether this level of numerical accuracy is appropriate in your case.
-The GPU code path is currently designed to work with differentiable simulation and runs slower than related software, but this is an active area of development.
 ```julia
 using Molly
 using CUDA